WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

--   _searchTerm_ `string`: The text to search the patterns for.
+-   _searchTerm_ `string`: The term by which to find the pattern to insert.

 ### insertReusableBlock

 Inserts a reusable block matching a given search term via the global inserter.

 _Parameters_

--   _searchTerm_ `string`: The text to search the reusable blocks for.
+-   _searchTerm_ `string`: The term by which to find the reusable block to insert.

 ### installPlugin